 There are various interesting directions in which to extend the proposed methods.
-Although the main focus of this study is zero-inflated outcomes, the proposed methods can be easily extended to model outcomes with point masses at multiple values.
-In addition, while the inference tools developed here are based on the parametric logistic model and the linear quantile model for the positive part, it would be interesting to examine inferences with the two models being replaced with semiparametric or nonparametric models.
-Finally, the interval estimation in this study is based on a pointwise inference.
-However, a simultaneous inference is possible by incorporating a minimum p-value procedure (Lee, Wu and Lin (2012)) that determines statistical significance based on the smallest p-value across all quantile levels and uses a resampling procedure to derive the threshold.
-One can also construct a joint χ^2 test statistic to test whether the logistic coefficients and quantile coefficients at multiple quantile levels are simultaneously equal to zero.
+Although the main focus of this paper is zero-inflated outcomes, the proposed methods can be easily extended to model outcomes with point masses at multiple values.
+In addition, while the inference tools developed here based on the parametric logistic model and the linear quantile model for the positive part, it will be of interest to examine inference with the two models being replaced with semi-parametric or complete non-parametric models.
+Finally, interval estimation in this article is based on pointwise inference, while simultaneous inference is possible by incorporating a minimum p-value procedure (Lee et al. 2012), which determines statistical significance based on the smallest p-value across all the quantile levels, and uses a resampling procedure to derive the threshold.
+One can also construct a joint χ^2 test statistics to test whether the logistic coefficients and quantile coefficients at multiple quantile levels equal to zero simultaneously.